dry-rb/dry-monads/docsite/source/pattern-matching.html.md

 end
 ```

-In the sippet above, the patterns will be tried sequentially.
+In the snippet above, the patterns will be tried sequentially.
 If `value` doesn't match any pattern, an error will be thrown.

 ### Matching Maybe